magnum-af/magnum.af/README.md

 # Documentation
-Documentation is available on [https://magnum-af.github.io](https://magnum-af.github.io)
+HTML documentation is available on [https://magnum-af.github.io](https://magnum-af.github.io)

 # Simulation Script Examples
 Various example scripts are found in the respective directories for python in [python/examples/](python/examples/) and for c++ in [magnumaf/examples/](magnumaf/examples/) as well as in the html-documentation under 'Examples'.